Olga Tshilombo

-Olga Kalamba Tshilombo (born 24 April 2002) is a DR Congolese football forward, who plays in the Turkish Women's Super League for Dudullu Spor.
-She was a member of the DR Congo women's national under-20 football team.
+Olga Kalamba Tshilombo (born 24 April 2002) is a DR Congolese footballer who plays as a forward for Spanish Segunda Federación club La Solana.
+She capped for the DR Congo women's national under-20 team.

 Club career

 Tshilombo played for Yanga Princess in Tanzania in 2022.
+In the 2022–23 season of Greek Women's Premier League.

 In January 2023, she moved to Turkey, and signed with the Istanbul-based club Dudullu Spor to play in the 2022–23 Super League season.

 International career

 Tshilombo was a member of the DR Congo women's national under-20 football team, and took part in the 2022 African U-20 Women's World Cup Qualifying Tournament.